konkinit/intent_classification/README.md

 Abstract :

 *The hype around OpenAI's ChatGPT has more than ever sparked interest in AI-based bots where labeling and classification of utterances are a centerpiece in order to improve user experience.
 Broadly, Dialogue Acts (DA) and Emotion/Sentiment (E/S) tasks are identified through sequence labeling systems that are trained in a supervised manner.
-In this work, we propose four encoder-decoder models to learn generic representations adapted to the spoken dialog, which we evaluate on six datasets of different sizes of a benchmark we call Sequence labellIng
+In this work, we propose four encoder-decoder models to learn generic representations adapted to the spoken dialog, which we evaluate on six datasets of different sizes of the Sequence labellIng
-Evaluation benChmark fOr spoken laNguagE benchmark (SILICONE).
+Evaluation benChmark fOr spoken laNguagE benchmark (SILICONE) benchmark.
 Designed models are represented with either a hierarchical encoder or non-hierarchical encoders both based on pre-trained transformers (BERT/XLNet).
 We notice the failure of the models to learn some datasets due to their inherent properties but in general, the BERT-GRU architecture is the best model regarding accuracy.*

 ## Getting Started